pavlo-myskov/word-wheel/README.md

 - #### Topic dropdown menu
   The choice of topics is implemented on click on the Topic button as a drop-down menu.
 When the user starts a new game cycle, the app gets the name of the topic the user has selected from the drop-down menu.
 If no topic is selected, the user will be prompted to select one.
   The topic name will be removed from the dropdown menu during the game if the topics word list is exhausted.
 The user can select a topic of the words at any time of the game, but a new word from the topic will be received only when the cycle of current game is completed.

+  The `Topics` button name changes to the topic name itself.

   ![Dropdown menu](docs/features/dropdown-menu.png)